mihaelavalac/just-tech-news/README.md

 WHEN I open the tech-news app <br>
 THEN I am presented with a landing page with diverse posts and navigation that link to login <br>
 WHEN I click on the login link to these pages <br>
-THEN I am presented with a page with login and sign up forms <br>
+THEN I am presented with a page with login and sign-up forms <br>
-WHEN I enter the email, username, and password in the sign in form and or the email and password in the login form and submit it <br>
+WHEN I enter the email, username, and password in the sign-in form and or the email and password in the login form and submit it <br>
 THEN I am redirected to a dashboard page to create a new post <br>
 WHEN I enter a new post name and link in the form and submit it <br>
 THEN the post is added to the home page <br>